abirhoss/search-rankings-app/README.md

 ### 5. IaC using Terraform

 I would write Terraform code to define all resources I want to provision.
-This would typically be a multi-account setup where each environment (qa, stg and prod) are deployed into separate AWS accounts
+This would typically be a multi-account setup where each environment (qa, stg and prod) is deployed in its own separate AWS account to reduce its blast radius

 ### 6. Use a framework and environment variables